BlenderCN-Org/Swiftly/README.md

 every setting for cycles inside render and output-panel should copy over BUT not, as (in my eyes) scene depended :

-frame start and end, frame time remapping, resolution XY and bordersetting
+frame start and end, frame time remapping, resolution XY, bordersetting, and outputfile-path/name